Improve the quality of life of people in our supply chain

 Eradicate systemic child labor in our tobacco supply chain.

-Ensure all contracted tobacco farmers make a living income, and partner with our direct suppliers to promote a living wage for their workers.
+Ensure all contracted tobacco farmers make a living income, partner with our direct suppliers to promote a living wage for their workers.

 Key performance indicators to track our progress